chain4travel/camino-docs/docs/camino-messenger/cancellation.md

   to determine the inventory system booking reference to be cancelled.
 - The supplier can accept the cancellation by accepting the proposed refund amount in case the booking can be cancelled.
-- Supplier partner plugin then send the `FinalizeCancellationRequest` to the supplier bot.
+- Supplier partner plugin then sends the `FinalizeCancellationRequest` to the supplier bot.
 (No need to call `AcceptCancellation` as finalize call implies the acceptance)
 - The supplier bot then calls `finalizeCancellation` function on their CM Account